SWxTREC/dst-live/assets/docs/model-description.md

 # Dst Model Description

 ## Overview
-DstLive is a model for real-time predictions of the Dst Geomagnetic index.
+LiveDst is a model for real-time predictions of the Dst Geomagnetic index.
 The 'ground-truth' for Dst is assumed to be the one issued by the World Data Center for Geomagnetism, Kyoto (https://wdc.kugi.kyoto-u.ac.jp/dstdir/).

-DstLive predicts Dst from 1 to 6 hours ahead, with associated probabilities.
+LiveDst predicts Dst from 1 to 6 hours ahead, with associated probabilities.
 The model is based on **multi-fidelity boosted neural networks** (Hu, Camporeale, Swiger, 2022), that ingest real-time data solar wind observed by ACE at the 1st Lagrangian point (https://www.swpc.noaa.gov/products/ace-real-time-solar-wind).
 In addition, the time history of Dst is used.

 ## Operational set up